 We want to share with you some of the poetry writing resources that we like.
 We hope they will inspire new writing, give you new ideas about how to develop your work and connect you to communities of writers.
 If you are looking to write in your spare time, being home-schooled or you are looking for ideas to support young people aged 11 – 18 with their writing, you should also explore the links below.
-We will add new links to this page each month as we find them.
+We will add new links to this page as we find them.
 Make sure you check back to this page soon.
 Happy writing!

 Author of award winning YA verse novel Poet X, the inspiring Elizabeth Acevedo, talks about how she developed as a writer and drew on support from other writers from middle school onwards here.